projectatomic/atomic-site/source/blog/2018-03-02-containers-w-skopeo-ostree-oci.md

 ociimage/busybox_3Alatest
 ```

-Atomic command like tool is written in python, and it uses `libostree` via `gobject-introspection` it looks like [this](https://github.com/projectatomic/atomic/blob/v1.22/Atomic/syscontainers.py#L26)
+The Atomic command like tool is written in python, and it uses `libostree` via `gobject-introspection`, it looks like [this](https://github.com/projectatomic/atomic/blob/v1.22/Atomic/syscontainers.py#L26).

 ```
 import gi